DeadIntermediate/filine-wall/README.md

-# Call Flow with USRobotics 5637 Modem
+# Call Flow with V.92 USB Modem

+## Supported Hardware
+- USRobotics 5637 USB Fax Modem
+- StarTech 56k USB Dial-up and Fax Modem V.92 External

 ## Hardware Setup
-1. Connect the USRobotics 5637 modem to your Raspberry Pi via USB
+1. Connect your USB modem to your Raspberry Pi via USB
 2. Connect your phone line to the modem's LINE port
 3. Connect your phone to the modem's PHONE port